Joon-Klaps/viralrecon/docs/output.md

 </details>

 [BCFtools](http://samtools.github.io/bcftools/bcftools.html) can be used to call variants directly from BAM alignment files.
 It is a set of utilities that manipulate variant calls in [VCF](https://vcftools.github.io/specs.html) and its binary counterpart BCF format.
-BCFTools is used in the variant calling and _de novo_ assembly steps of this pipeline to obtain basic statistics from the VCF output.
+BCFTools is used in the variant calling and consensus genome generation steps of this pipeline and also to obtain basic statistics from the VCF output.

 ![MultiQC - BCFTools variant counts](images/mqc_bcftools_stats_plot.png)